Maria Znamenska

 Check how artificial intelligence assists in OCT interpretation

 This brings to the forefront the important principles of patient education, empathy, and personal contact with patients (virtue ethics).
-Innovations in technology should allow ODs to have more personal contact and more time to improve outcomes for patients-not to improve productivity.
+Innovations in optometry technology should allow ODs to have more personal contact and more time to improve outcomes for patients-not to improve productivity.

 In addition, optometric education will need to address these interpersonal skills so future generations of ODs are able to adequately educate patients on findings and ensure the quality of care.